pingswept/me30-website/content/logistics/notes.md

 Review of KiCAD footprints and how to find appropriate footprints if there isn't a matching option.

+## Class 9: Soldering demo and H-bridge details

+Soldering demo so students are prepared for the arrival of P1 PCBs and the in-class test of the P1 PCBs (in a couple weeks)

+Introduce BJT as better method of switching P channels

+H-bridge circuit analysis worksheet

+Build H-bridges with BJTs

 H-bridge debugging.
 Testing individual MOSFETs.
 Using multimeter to check voltage at various points.

 Exercise: Continue working on H-bridge prototype.

-## Class 8: Soldering demo and Spinning in both directions: the H-bridge
+## Class 8: Spinning in both directions: the H-bridge

-Soldering demo so students are prepared for the arrival of P1 PCBs and the in-class test of the P1 PCBs (in a couple weeks)

 High-side vs. low-side drive.
 NPN and PNP.
 N-channel and P-channel.